 As one could expect, most of the courses range from beginner to intermediate level, with only a couple of them on the spectrum of what a noob like me would call advanced.

 The total number of creators took me by surprise, as I wasn't expecting so many of them to make courses on Udemy.
 And yet, I think a couple of them rise a little higher than the rest, if anything else, by the particular positioning of their courses on sites like Udemy and Skillshare.

 - First, because it really couldn't be anyone else, is GDQuest.

-Beginner, Intermediate or Advanced, it doesn't really matter, because you'll most likely will find something of value on their list of courses.
+Beginner, Intermediate, or Advanced, it doesn't really matter, because you'll most likely find something of value on their list of courses.
 Nothing too shocking, considering what they already do for free on Youtube and their website.

 - There are only 14 Godot courses on Skillshare.com, and 6 of them are made by Michael Mcguire.
-Controlling ~43% of the Godot market on a platform definitely put you on this list.
+Controlling ~43% of the Godot market on a platform definitely puts you on this list.

 - GDQuest Ultimate Godot Bundle (All courses).
 In their own words:

 It’s a pass for all our present and future Godot courses, at a lower price. [...] you’ll get new courses and updates at no extra cost, so your purchase’s value will only go up.